Dog Chewing: Tips For A Necessary Habit

 Tip 1: Teach ‘Yes!’ before ‘No!’

-Finally, after rules 1&2 have been in place for about 3 weeks, loosen up your management and interrupt/redirect any illegal chewing.
+Finally, after rules 1 and 2 have been in place for about three weeks, loosen up your management and interrupt/redirect any illegal chewing.

 Tip 2: What to Chew?